A loophole of all `loophole-free' Bell-type theorems: Can we understand a theory that does not exist?

 However, the occurrence of $a_0(x)+a_1(x)$ in (\ref{1}) means that the sum of the two functions is well defined, which is not always the case in mathematics (think of $\ln x+\ln(-x)$).
 The subtlety is, of course, of a purely {\it local\/} nature.
-If a measurement of $a_0$ can influence in some way the one of $a_1$, the result of $a_0(x)+a_1(x)$ might in principle depend on the order in which the two measurements are performed, but addition is order independent and thus cannot feel it.
-On the other hand, it can be shown on explicit examples \cite{MC92} that in cases where the measurements of $a_0$ and $a_1$ influence each other, the actual probabilities may differ from the counterfactual ones.
+If a measurement of $a_0$ can influence in some way the one of $a_1$, the result of $a_0(x)+a_1(x)$ might in principle depend on the order in which the two measurements are performed, but addition is order independent.
+On the other hand, it can be shown on explicit examples (see \cite{MC92} which extends the original argument of \cite{Aerts1986}) that in cases where the measurements of $a_0$ and $a_1$ influence each other, the actual probabilities may differ from the counterfactual ones.
 One can prove a counterfactual inequality, but it may not apply to actually performed measurements.
-The attempts of finding a local counterexample to Bell's theorem \cite{Kupczynski} are, in my opinion, based on this loophole.
+The attempts of finding a local counterexample to Bell's theorem \citep{Kupczynski} are, in my opinion, based on this loophole.

-The goal of the present note is to give a simple example that seems to satisfy all the implicit and explicit assumptions made in Bell-type theorems, but an attempt of proving a Bell-type inequality gets stuck already in the first line.
-The main trick I employ was published in 1988 \cite{MC88}, but since the paper is virtually unknown and unavailable on the arXiv, I have decided to rewrite it, simultaneously simplifying the core argument.
+The first version of the present paper was not meant for publication beyond arXiv.org.
+I just wanted to bring to a wider audience an old result of mine \citep{MC88}, whose importance seemed to grow, but which was virtually unknown.
+Traces of my old idea could be found in several recent papers \citep{Khrennikov,Christian2015,Luis}, but their authors were clearly unaware of my 1988 little contribution.
+However, once I started to think again of my old work, the subject started to live its own life.

+I believe the most important new element of the paper is a reformulation of the CHSH inequality in the context of non-Diophantine arithmetic.
+It naturally leads to random variables whose addition or multiplication has to be done with great care.
+Since the goal of the Bell theorem is to eliminate all local hidden variable theories, the ones based on non-standard arithmetics should not be excluded.
+Non-Diophantine arithmetics and non-Newtonian calculus seem counterintuitive only at a first encounter.
+The are as natural as non-Euclidean geometry, non-Boolean logic, or non-Kolmogorovian probability.

+We shall begin with a simple but rather formal example illustrating the main idea.
+Observers have free will, measurements are local, there are no undetected signals, and yet a Bell-type inequality cannot be proved for the same reason it cannot be proved in the nonlocal case.
+I will then proceed with a more subtle example based on non-Diophantine arithmetics.
+Here elements of reality in the sense of the EPR paradox are present, but the resulting complementary random variables cannot be added of multiplied, so that CHSH-type random variables cannot be automatically constructed.